Markus Dochantschi

-Markus Dochantschi (born 1968, Neuburg, Germany) is a German-born architect based in New York.
+Markus Dochantschi (born 1968, Neuburg, Germany) is a German-American architect based in New York.
 He is a registered architect in the United Kingdom and Germany, as well as a member of the American Institute of Architects.

 As the founder and principal of studioMDA (Dochantschi Inc.), a New York–based, multidisciplinary design firm, Dochantschi has been recognized as one of the world's preeminent designers of art and cultural spaces.
 Dochantschi and his firm have designed more than thirty galleries, and over 200 international art booths and exhibitions, earning Dochantschi the title of "the Art World's New Go-To Architect” in 2017.
-The firm has also designed university buildings, auction houses, and private residences.
+The firm has also designed institutional buildings, auction houses, and private residences.

 Education and early years

 Dochantschi was trained as an architect in Darmstadt, Germany and received his Masters of Architecture degree in 1995.

 He was granted two scholarships including a DAAD scholarship which enabled him to work with Arata Isozaki and Tom Heneghan in Tokyo, Japan.
 Dochantschi was subsequently invited back to Tokyo by Fumihiko Maki in 1995.